cloudmesh/classes/docs/source/faq.rst

 -------------------------------------------------------------------------------

 We used to do smaller homework in previous classes to evaluate you on your skills.
-However we found that they were rather ineffective.
-There are two reasons for this:

-1. the assignments given are typically toy assignments and are not reflecting real world scenarios.
-2. the assignments take effectively away time for your project that you could spend directly on your project
+However we found that they did not reflect real-world use cases.
+By focusing on the project instead, you will be forced to develop these skills.

-However, we can provide you with ungraded homework that you can conduct to test your skills if you like.
+However, we can provide you with additional ungraded homework that you can conduct to test your skills if you like.
 Please let us know if you like to do that and we can assign such homework to you.

 I524: Why not use chef or another DevOps framework?